jnoortheen/xontrib-powerline3/README.md

 # Powerline3
 Yet another powerline theme for xonsh with async prompt support.

-# Note:
-This depends on xonsh's unreleased version (master branch will work. or in future >0.9.24)

 ## Why another one?

 - It uses `$PROMPT_FIELDS` and no need to have a separate functions and renderer.